 The primary objective of a researcher is to explore the significance of a chosen topic to advance new knowledge and developments within the field.
-Research findings can have impact on a broad range of arenas including academic, social, commercial, political and scientific.
+Research findings can impact a broad range of areas including academic, social, commercial, political and scientific.
 Research can be applied, for example, in the development of new clinical treatments, or be more theoretical in nature.
 Both types of research are essential.

-Research in complementary medicine has the ability to be conducted in a variety of ways including through health sociology, health services research, clinical epidemiology, animal studies and through experimental human trials such as randomised controlled trials.
+Research in complementary medicine can be conducted in a variety of ways including through health sociology, health services research, clinical epidemiology, animal studies and experimental human trials such as randomised controlled trials.

-Each field can have a significant impact on the development and advancement of clinically relevant knowledge in complementary medicine including identifying bioactivity of compounds used in complementary medicine, comparative studies of treatment or therapy, characteristics of complementary medicine users, effectiveness of treatment and therapies, safety standards and cost effectiveness of interventions to name a few.
+Each field can have a significant impact on the development and advancement of clinically relevant knowledge in complementary medicine including identifying bioactivity of compounds used in complementary medicine, comparative studies of treatment or therapy, characteristics of complementary medicine users, the effectiveness of treatment and therapies, safety standards and cost-effectiveness of interventions to name a few.

 Students interested in research can gain more experience in this area by being part of an established research team, for example as a research assistant or research team participant.